Collection Development Policy

 Collection Development Policy Part I

-The Giorgetti Libraries mission is to support the total program of the college.
+The Giorgetti Library’s mission is to support the total program of the College.
 Its collection should, therefore, reflect the curricular and research needs of the students, faculty and staff.
 Because the library cannot completely satisfy all informational needs of all users, a consistent and conscious effort must be made to provide the resources required by the majority of library patrons.
-This policy is intended to guide the building and enrichment of the collection in accordance with the mission of the College of St. Joseph.
-The library staff, in consultation with the faculty, (via the Academic Advancement Committee), will continue to develop and modify this policy to meet the changing demands of the College of St. Joseph, and the Rutland region.
+This policy is intended to guide the building and enrichment of the collection in accordance with the mission of College of St. Joseph.
+The library staff, in consultation with the faculty (via the Academic Advancement Committee), will continue to develop and modify this policy to meet the changing demands of College of St. Joseph and the Rutland region.

 All materials (print and non-print) purchased in this manner are charged against the appropriate academic department’s portion of the library budget.
 Materials purchased with library funds become college and library property.
 The library staff is available to assist faculty with library resource selection and use.